 Another growing area is the consolidation and outsourcing of data centers.
 The increasing demand for greening requires efficient data center suppliers with knowhow and economies of scale.
 Some firms within the Danish green IT sector employ a holistic view in their approach to green IT operations with data center operations combined with, for example, the reuse of excess heating.

 Outsourcing of IT services by companies in Denmark will continue to grow as a cost-saving instrument.
 Outsourcing has played a large role in recent cost-cutting efforts by the government and large enterprises and is now becoming more common among small and medium-sized companies.
 A number of international outsourcing companies have successfully established themselves in Denmark recently.

 The demand for cybersecurity solutions has risen both within the public and private sector in Denmark due to the growth of cybercrime.

 The Danish Center for Cyber Security warns that the IT integrity of Danish governmental institutions and private companies is challenged, and that sensitive economic and personal data are being stolen.
-Fifty-eight percent of Danish firms reportedly were subjected to some form of cybercrime within fiscal year 2020.
-Danish firms are expected to increase their cybersecurity budgets by 25 percent within the coming 18 months, while the Danish government has allocated USD 226 million for investments in cybersecurity towards 2023.
+In a October 2022, 51 percent of Danish firms reported to have been subjected to some form of cybercrime within fiscal year 2022 and 72 percent of Danish firms are expected to increase their cybersecurity budgets within the coming 12 months.
+The Danish government has allocated USD 226 million for investments in cybersecurity in 2023.

 Danish Business Authority (responsible for IT and telecom infrastructure) - https://danishbusinessauthority.dk/